jonathonmarsh/jonathonmarsh.github.io/_posts/2013-10-14-ConsolationsofPhilosophy.md

 **My notes**

-Consolation for Unpopularity (Socrates)
+-Consolation for Unpopularity (Socrates)
-Consolation for Not Having Enough Money (Epicurus) Consolation for Frustration (Seneca)
+-Consolation for Not Having Enough Money (Epicurus) -Consolation for Frustration (Seneca)
-Consolation for Inadequacy (Montaigne)
+-Consolation for Inadequacy (Montaigne)
-Consolation for a Broken Heart (Schopenhauer) Consolation for Difficulties (Nietzsche)
+-Consolation for a Broken Heart (Schopenhauer) -Consolation for Difficulties (Nietzsche)